bueler/p4pdes/README.md

 ### PDF of the book

+To get a somewhat-recent draft PDF, go to [the most recent release](https://github.com/bueler/p4pdes/releases).

 To compile the draft book into a PDF, see the `README.md` in the [`tex/`](https://github.com/bueler/p4pdes/tree/master/tex) subdirectory.
-Or email me at [elbueler@alaska.edu](mailto:elbueler@alaska.edu) and I'll send you a PDF ... just a draft for now.